 3. Keep your mornings (or an entire day!) meeting-free

 Figure out the time of day you can naturally get in the zone and block off time to complete tasks that need extended focus.
-Or, if you’re really brave, declare one day a week as “No Meetings Day” in your company and see if there is a lift in everyone’s productivity.
+If possible, choose one day a week as “No Meetings Day” for your small business and see if there is a lift in everyone’s productivity.

 4. Get annoyingly specific about time

 Try scheduling meetings ten minutes earlier than you normally do.
 For example, if you normally do half-hour meetings, shorten them to 20 minutes.

 By shortening the length of meetings, whoever organizes one is forced to stick to and keep everyone on a tight agenda.
 If you have 3 half-hour meetings tomorrow and everyone is able to get through their stuff in 20 minutes, you’ll gain back 30 minutes of productive time.